-Thermography measures emanating heat signatures from the surface of the skin utilizing infrared technology and displays the temperature signatures in the form of a colored heat graph.
+Thermography (also referred to as digital infrared thermal imaging [DITI]) measures emanating heat signatures from the surface of the skin utilizing infrared technology and displays the temperature signatures in the form of a colored heat graph.
 Warmer regions of skin may indicate the presence of precancerous tissue or tumors, as tumor development is associated with increased heat due to angiogenesis, increased metabolism, and other physiologic changes.
 Thermography is a screening rather than a diagnostic test; therefore, a diagnosis of breast cancer must be confirmed with a biopsy.
 While thermograph devices are used in breast cancer screening, it is only FDA approved as an adjunct to the gold standard of mammography (Rakhunde et al. 2022).

-Breast-specific gamma imaging (BSGI) also called Molecular Breast Imaging (MBI) is a nuclear medicine imaging technique, based on physiologic principles, that utilizes a special camera to evaluate the differential uptake of injected radioactive tracer Technetium TC 99M Sestamibi which tends to accumulate in malignant breast tissue due to increased vascularity and mitochondrial activity.
+Breast-Specific Gamma Imaging (BSGI) also called Molecular Breast Imaging (MBI) is a nuclear medicine imaging technique, based on physiologic principles, which utilizes a special camera to evaluate the differential uptake of injected radioactive tracer Technetium TC 99M Sestamibi which tends to accumulate in malignant breast tissue due to increased vascularity and mitochondrial activity.
 The sensitivity of BSGI is not affected by breast tissue density, breast implants, or scars, unlike mammography; and has repeatedly shown to be as effective, if not more, in detecting breast lesions when compared to mammography, MRI, and ultrasound.
 BSGI is used in conjunction with mammography to confirm suspicious lesions and/or in surgical planning post breast cancer diagnosis.
 Current research is delving into BSGIs role in assessing treatment response in women undergoing neo-adjuvant chemotherapy, and as an adjuvant screening tool in women with dense breasts.